ericung/ericung/README.md

 # Hello world!
 I'm Eric 👋

-I am a software engineer, consultant, and many more.
-My research is on one way functions and their applications!
+I am a software engineer, consultant, and many more!

 Connect on [linkedin](https://www.linkedin.com/in/eric-ung-9028574b/)!